top of page

 Superficial Peroneal Nerve: This nerve is at risk for traction injury during a lateral ankle sprain.
 Specific MSR (Motion Specific Release) procedures are designed to release the peroneal nerve if it is involved in the injury.
 Proper treatment of this nerve injury can aid in a more effective recovery process.

 Peroneal Nerve Release: Peroneal nerve injuries are the most common peripheral nerve injury in the lower extremity.
-The majority of these injuries occur in the region of the fibular head (common peroneal nerve).
-To address such injuries, MSR procedures may be employed, focusing on releasing the peroneal nerve to improve function and promote healing.
+Most of these injuries occur in the fibular head region (common peroneal nerve).
+MSR procedures may be employed to address such injuries, focusing on releasing the peroneal nerve to improve function and promote healing.
 Click on the Video to see MSR procedures demonstrating peroneal nerve release techniques.

-Once the acute stage of a lateral ankle sprain has subsided, it's critical to initiate a rehabilitation program.
+Once a lateral ankle sprain's acute stage has subsided, initiating a rehabilitation program is critical.
 This program should involve three key components: enhancing flexibility and mobility, strengthening the affected muscles, and honing balance and proprioception.
 Each of these aspects plays a crucial role in a successful recovery and the prevention of future injuries.

 Flexibility and Mobility: Regaining range of motion and flexibility in the ankle is paramount to restoring normal function.
 This may involve specific stretching exercises tailored to your individual needs and the severity of your injury.